 Talking to a person who is in denial of their addiction requires a certain finesse and approach.
-The denial needs to be cut through so that they can see their addiction and receive help, but this also needs to be done without completely chastising and punishing the person, as this can cause them to rebel.
+The denial about addiction needs to be cut through so that they can see their addiction and receive help, but this also needs to be done without completely chastising and punishing the person, as this can cause them to rebel.

 Confronting the person as soon as possible is important because the situation can escalate further the longer it is allowed to continue.
 Some family members may be opposed to confronting the person as it can create conflict and hardship within the family, but while they may think that they are helping keep the balance, they are actually enabling the addict in a way.
 Being reasonable about the situation shows the addict that family is not really going to do anything about it.

-Tips for Approaching the Person in Denial
+Tips for Approaching the Person in Denial About Addiction

-Some ways to best approach denial are:
+Some ways to best approach denial about addiction are:

 - Hold Your Stance – Holding a family meeting can provide a good time to discuss the situation with the person.
 Of course, there are those who will refuse to do this willingly, and so it may have to be a surprise meeting.
 Confronting a person in denial can be difficult, and it can sometimes seem better to back down when the person is being emotional, but it is critical that you hold your stance in the talk.